 What is Rehab for Teenage Depression and How Does it Work?

-When the symptoms of depression are not mitigated by the use of antidepressants and talk therapy, it may be time to seek out a higher level of treatment, such as a rehab dedicated to treating teenage-specific depression.
+When the symptoms of depression are not mitigated by the use of antidepressants and talk therapy, it may be time to seek out a higher level of treatment, such as a rehab for depression dedicated to treating teenage-specific depression.
 These inpatient facilities will provide the safe, supportive environment necessary for stabilizing the teen’s emotional state.
 There will be a comprehensive psychological evaluation, as well as physical exam, to determine the specific mental health needs of the teen.

 By being removed from the various factors that may be contributing to the depression, the teen is more able to focus on treatment.
 Inpatient depression treatment involves a comprehensive program of individual psychotherapy sessions combined with group therapy, art therapy, dance therapy, recreational therapy, mindfulness exercises, yoga, crafts, meditation, equine therapy, and music therapy.
 Medication management is also intrinsic to inpatient treatment for depression.

 The Treatment Specialist offers Resources for Rehab for Teenage Depression